 The waveform data can be transferred into/from the device via the USB interface.
 To establish communication with a host computer, you need to install the port driver for USB (see section "Driver Installation").
 When the installation is finished, copy the software from the directory "Program" of the enclosed software package to a suitable directory of your computer.
-Locate the program WaveLoader.exe and the port settings file COM.ini.
+Locate the program WaveManager.exe and the port settings file COM.ini.
 Edit the file COM.ini as described in the section "Functionality of the Software Interface" to set the virtual port number.
-Open a command prompt window and launch the program WaveLoader.exe; it should start without any error message.
-In case of any problem, display the port settings by pressing the key 'i' and check whether the port number matches the system settings (see section "Driver Installation").
-The remaining parameters should be as follows:
+Launch the program WaveManager.exe; it should start without any error message.
+If the communication port cannot be opened, check the port settings (see section "Driver Installation") and the remaining parameters should be as follows:

 BaudRate: 230400

 ByteSize: 8

 StopBits: 1

 Parity: even

 If you discover any discrepancies, correct them in the configuration file COM.ini.
-Note that wrong port settings most probably prevent the device from communicating with the host computer.
-Please also consider that the host computer can communicate with the device only if the device is in the idle state (see Fig. 3).
-You must close all opened dialog boxes or menus to enable the communication.
+Note that wrong port settings will most probably prevent the device from communicating with the host computer.
+Please also consider that the host computer can communicate with the device only if the device is in the idle state (see Fig. 2).
+You must close all opened dialog boxes or menus to enable communication.
 On the other hand, if you open a menu or a dialog box, the device's communication buffers are erased and the communication stops.
-Thus, opening and closing a menu or a dialog box may help you, in some cases, to restore a broken communication.
+Thus, opening and closing a menu or a dialog box may help you, in rare difficult cases, to restore a broken communication.